 Figure 1.
 Economic impacts (direct medical costs per insured in EUR/year) on the left and therapeutic effects (Graded Chronic Pain Status scale) on the right.
 Green line represents back exercise treatment and blue line traditional treatment.
 (G. Müller et al., 2018)

-The therapeutic and economic effects of the programme increased with severity of back pain
+The therapeutic and economic effects of the program increased with severity of back pain.

 What did authors conclude?

 The authors note that the most important finding of this study was that the higher the back pain level (GCPS) is before the intervention, the more apparent the therapeutic effect is.
 According to the data, also the economic impact becomes more obvious the more difficult the experienced back pain before the intervention is.
 In other words, the therapeutic and economic effects of the program increased with severity of back pain (Figure 2).

 Figure 2.
 Economic impacts (direct medical costs per insured in EUR/year) on the left and therapeutic effects (Graded Chronic Pain Status scale) on the right for patients with GCPS pain level 4 (high disability – severely limiting).
 Green line represents back exercise treatment and blue line traditional treatment.
 (G. Müller et al., 2018).

 This is the first study that investigates both therapeutic and economic effects of a device-based rehabilitation program for patients suffering from chronic back pain.
 The significant benefits both economically and therapeutically speak for themselves.

 The significant benefits both economically and therapeutically speak for themselves.